 Chapter 1: The History of German Bunkers

-During World War II, Nazi Germany built thousands of bunkers across occupied Europe, particularly along the Atlantic coast as part of the famous "Atlantic Wall."
+During World War II, Nazi Germany built thousands of bunkers across occupied Europe, particularly along the Atlantic coast as part of the infamous "Atlantic Wall."
 These bunkers were designed to provide protection against Allied air and naval attacks, as well as strategic bombing.
 Some bunkers were also used as command posts, ammunition depots, and troop shelters.

 Chapter 2: The Role of German Bunkers During the War